• Skip to primary navigation

 Chicken breast, Swiss cheese, cream of chicken soup, a box of stuffing, chicken broth and butter make one of the BEST recipes in our crock pot rotation!
 The chicken is so tender and shreds easily to mix into the flavorful stuffing and gravy.

-Cooler weather seems to be when we really crave our stuffing recipes.
+While this recipe is popular all year around, cooler weather seems to be when we really crave our stuffing recipes.
 Our Pork Chop & Stuffing Casserole and Easy Stuffed Pork Chops are made in the oven.
 We enjoy both of those recipes, but find the slow cooker is easier to use because the meat won’t dry out if we have to leave the house for a few minutes.

 If you enjoy this recipe you may also enjoy Baked Parmesan Chicken Tenders or Zucchini Casserole with Stuffing Mix.

-Slow Cooker Chicken Casserole Recipe
+Slow Cooker Swiss Chicken Casserole

 Ingredients Needed:

-• Cream of chicken soup
+• Cream of chicken soup – we prefer Campbells over the store brand.

 How to Convert to Swiss Chicken Bake

 Swiss Chicken Crock Pot Casserole can easily be converted to Swiss Chicken Bake in the oven.
-Use 6 to 8 small chicken breasts and the same amount of stuffing and other ingredients.
-Bake in a 9 x 13 pan for 45 to 55 minutes until a digital meat thermometer reads 165ºF.
+Use 6 to 8 small chicken breasts or 4 to 5 large breasts and the same amount of stuffing and other ingredients.

 Tips for Making Swiss Chicken Casserole